 As in other urbanized areas in Colorado, pollutants in the Pikes Peak Region originate primarily from stationary and mobile sources.

 - Motor vehicles.

 - Road dust.

 - Area dust from construction activities.

-- The Drake and Nixon power plants and Fountain Valley Electric Generating Station.
+- The Nixon power plant and Fountain Valley Electric Generating Station.

 - Sand and gravel operations.

 Air Pollution Control Measures